green-party-dublin-central/nh-web/site/content/post/dublin-city-centre-transport-plan-2023.md

 ---
 Join Feljin Jose, Cllr.
 Janet Horner, Neasa Hourigan TD, and others to find out how DCC's transport plan impacts people with a disability, pedestrians, public transport users and drivers who visit the city centre.

-The meeting will be on Monday 19th October at 7:30pm in the The Teachers’ Club, 36 Parnell Square, D01 T6V6.
+The meeting will be on Thursday 19th October at 7:30pm in the The Teachers’ Club, 36 Parnell Square, D01 T6V6.

 You can RSVP [here](https://m.neasahourigan.com/dcc-transport-plan).
 You will be sent a reminder email (which will include a Zoom meeting link) the day before the meeting.